 Deadlock detection and recovery is an important aspect of operating system design and management, as it affects the stability and performance of the system.
 The choice of deadlock detection and recovery approach depends on the specific requirements of the system and the trade-offs between performance, complexity, and risk tolerance.
 The operating system must balance these factors to ensure that deadlocks are effectively detected and resolved.

-In the previous post, we have discussed Deadlock Prevention and Avoidance.
-In this post, Deadlock Detection and Recovery technique to handle deadlock is discussed.
+In the previous post, we discussed Deadlock Prevention and Avoidance.
+In this post, the Deadlock Detection and Recovery technique to handle deadlock is discussed.

-In this case for Deadlock detection we can run an algorithm to check for cycle in the Resource Allocation Graph.
-Presence of cycle in the graph is the sufficient condition for deadlock.
+In this case for Deadlock detection, we can run an algorithm to check for the cycle in the Resource Allocation Graph.
+The presence of a cycle in the graph is a sufficient condition for deadlock.